al3xandr3/al3xandr3.github.io/pages/cv.md

 | Contact    | http://www.ist.utl.pt

 #### Main activities and responsibilities
-- Development of a Java flow chart style user interface for a digital circuit software simulator used in the *Computer's (Internal) Architecture* course of IST University.
+- Development of a Java flow chart user interface for a digital circuit software simulator used in the *Computer's (Internal) Architecture* course of IST University.

 ### February 2003 - August 2003 (6 months)

-| Employer   | **DevNet**
+| Employer   | **DevNet, Portugal**
 |-----------:|:-------------------------
 | Occupation | Software Developer
 | Contact    | http://www.devnet.pt

 #### Main activities and responsibilities:
-Development of a C# .NET Windows application to send bulk marketing  SMS's, integrated with MS Outlook.
+- Development of a C# .NET Windows application to send bulk marketing SMS messages, integrated with MS Outlook.

 ## Education and training